NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-12_javascript.md

-You'll typically use all these libraries in your **API-enabled** components as seen in the [HelloApi.mjs](https://github.com/NetCoreTemplates/vue-mjs/blob/main/MyApp/wwwroot/mjs/components/HelloApi.mjs) component on the home page which calls the [Hello](/ui/Hello) API on every key press:
+You'll typically use all these libraries in your **API-enabled** components as seen in the [HelloApi.mjs](https://github.com/NetCoreTemplates/vue-mjs/blob/main/MyApp/wwwroot/mjs/components/HelloApi.mjs) component on the home page which calls the [Hello](/ui/Hello) API on each key press:

 ```js
 import { ref } from "vue"